Monday, April 29, 2013

 Review

 In 1995, after six years without a Bond film, James Bond was re-introduced to a new generation of fans.
 Audiences saw him again on the big screen for the first timeGOLDENEYE relaunches the franchise into the modern era and completely re-evaluates its status.
 Martin Campbell's direction defines the movie as a combination of explosive action and thrills with a bit of humour.
-The plot is highly intricate, and the characterisations are remarkable.
+The plot is highly intricate, and the characters are remarkable.

 Pierce Brosnan not only got a fresh start in portraying the secret agent but also gives charm and dashing looks to the main character without giving him a comedic or darker attitude, and shows an emotional side of Bond that we never see in the originals.
 The acting performances (aside from Brosnan) are sublime, like Sean Bean playing the traitorous ex-agent, who is also Bond's former friend and archnemesis.
 Famke Janssen portrays the femme fatale, and last but not least, let's not forget Judi Dench for the first time in her role as Bond's superior, M.